 Temporary Orders in Divorce

 Divorce is often preceded by months or years of marital discord, and when a couple finally decides to end the marriage there is great potential for conflict.
-Filing for temporary orders makes it possible for you to keep the situation under control by putting legal agreements in place to govern the relationship between you and your spouse between the date when you file for divorce and when the action is finalized.
+Once the divorce is filed, the disagreements do not magically disappear.
+At the time of the filing of a divorce, a request can be made of the court to make temporary orders that maintains the status quo while the parties negotiate through the divorce process.
+We find at Chernoff Law that Temporary Orders are absolutely necessary to make sure that a disgruntled party doesn’t interfere with the child-parent relationship, run up debts or waste community assets.
+Temporary orders keep the situation under control by putting legal agreements in place that govern the relationship between you and your spouse between the date you file for divorce and the final decree.